 - Make sure the URL is correct, and then modify it if needed.

 - Click OK.
-Finally your application will be run and displayed in Zend Studio’s internal browser.
+Finally your application run and displayed in Zend Studio’s internal browser.